 Recycling contributes to the overall well being of the City of Lake Forest, and your business.
 Additionally it is the law!
 View the following information to learn about recycling legislation, and how to ensure your business complies with mandates.

 Assembly Bill 341 (PDF)requires California to increase its diversion rate to 75% by 2020 and includes requirements for multi-family and businesses to recycle as of July 1, 2012.
-The City has been working with its waste hauler CR&R on developing recycling programs.
-For more information regarding Assembly Bill 341, visit .
+For more information regarding Assembly Bill 341, visit CalRecycle.
+The City, and its waste hauler CR&R have developed recycling programs to help businesses and multi-family properties comply.

 CR&R offers programs for both Commingled and Source Separated Recycling.
 For assistance in implementing a recycling program, please contact CR&R at (949) 625-6735.The CR&R Commercial Recycling Brochure (PDF) has some helpful information on recyclable items, green waste, bulky items, E-waste, and household hazardous waste.